-Training and periodic refresher programmes for staff involved in the preparation and revision of financial information, as well as assessment of the ICFR (Internal Control System for Financial Information), that covers at least accounting rules, audits, internal control and risk management.
+• Training and periodic refresher programmes for staff involved in the preparation and revision of financial information, as well as assessment of the ICFR (Internal Control System for Financial Information), that covers at least accounting rules, audits, internal control and risk management.

 The financial officers responsible for reporting in the business units and significant companies in the Group periodically receive accounting standards update bulletins.
-In this regard, during 2018, training sessions were held about the Criminal Compliance management risk.
+In this regard, during 2019, training sessions were held about the Criminal Compliance management risk and all the Group's employees have been given access to the Compliance Guide, which details in a simple way and with practical examples some rules of conduct and principles established in the Code of Ethics.